 Our Utah-licensed mental health professionals serve renters across the state — from the capital, Salt Lake City, to its largest city, Salt Lake City, plus Salt Lake City, Provo, Ogden and St. George and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Many Utah residents qualify when a diagnosed condition affects everyday functioning.
 During your visit, a licensed mental health professional may consider: